sgmalik/TA-notes/comp-org/week-4/notes.md

 - Next bit: 0 + 1 + 1 (carry) = 0, with carry 1.
 - Leftmost bit: 1 + 0 + 1 (carry) = 0, with carry 1.

-Final result: `0001 0001₂`, or 17 in decimal.
+Final result: `0001 0001₂`, or 17 in decimal.  `

 ---

 ## 3. Sequential Logic (§A.4)

-### 3.1 Why Sequential Logic?

-Combinational circuits are powerful, but they have one limitation: they cannot remember past inputs.
-Computers, however, require memory to store data, track program execution, and maintain state.
-To accomplish this, we need **sequential logic circuits**, which use feedback loops to store information across time.
+Combinational circuits are very powerful tools that enable more complex forms of computation, but they have one major pitfall: they have no memory.
+The output of a combinational circuit relies ourely on the current inputs and once those change, the output immediately changes with no recollection of its' past state.
+This ability to remember requires a circuit with *feedback*, which gets fed back into the input to maintain state.
+These are what's known as **sequential circuits**.
+The three that we will discuss for now are:
+1. Latches
+2. Flip-Flops
+3. Registers

 ---

-### 3.2 Latches
+### 3.1 Latches

 The simplest form of sequential logic is the **latch**.
 A latch can store one bit of information and maintain its output until it is explicitly changed.